open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-stackdriver-trace/README.md

 [![devDependencies][devDependencies-image]][devDependencies-url]
 [![Apache License][license-image]][license-image]

-OpenTelemetry Stackdriver Trace Exporter allows the user to send collected traces to Zipkin.
+OpenTelemetry Stackdriver Trace Exporter allows the user to send collected traces to Stackdriver.

 [Stackdriver Trace](https://cloud.google.com/trace) is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in microservice architectures.
 It manages both the collection and lookup of this data.